barkerest/pfsense_fauxapi/README.md

    confirm operation.

 #### Command Line
+**CAUTION:** The f38 API version may not function with this library.
 As distinct from the Bash library as described below the Python pip also introduces a command-line tool to interact with the API, which makes a wide range of actions possible directly from the command line, for example